 Dosages from 22 to 33 mg/kg (10 to 15 mg/lb) produce anesthesia that is suitable for diagnostic or minor surgical procedures that do not require skeletal muscle relaxation.

 Subhuman Primates: The recommended restraint dosages of KETASET (ketamine hydrochloride injection) for the following species are:

 Cercocebus torquatus (white-collared mangabey), Papio cynocephalus (yellow baboon), Pan troglodytes verus (chimpanzee), Papio anubis (olive baboon), Pongo pygmaeus (orangutan), Macaca nemestrina (pig-tailed macaque) 5 to 7.5 mg/kg; Presbytis entellus (entellus langur) 3 to 5 mg/kg; Gorilla gorilla gorilla (gorilla) 7 to 10 mg/kg; Aotus trivirgatus (night monkey) 10 to 12 mg/kg; Macaca mulatta (rhesus monkey) 5 to 10 mg/kg; Cebus capucinus (white-throated capuchin) 13 to 15 mg/kg; and Macaca fascicularis (crab-eating macaque), Macaca radiata (bonnet macaque) and Saimiri sciureus (squirrel monkey) 12 to 15 mg/kg.

 A single intramuscular injection produces restraint suitable for TB testing; radiography, physical examination or blood collection.

-KETASET (ketamine hydrochloride injection, USP) is supplied as the hydrochloride in concentrations equivalent to ketamine base.
+KETASET (ketamine hydrochloride injection) is supplied as the hydrochloride in concentrations equivalent to ketamine base.